 MAOP students can participate in the following programs:

 MAOP Undergraduate Scholars Program (UGS) - Undergraduate students with unmet financial need and a strong academic record receive financial support in exchange for a commitment of academic support, service and participation.
 The scholarship is renewable and is open to Virginia residents only.

 MAOP Undergraduate Summer Research Internship (SRI) - A ten-week summer research internship (May - Aug) combining GRE preparatory training and personal development seminars.
 The SRI is open to college students who are U.S. Citizens and Permanent Residents.

 Louis Stokes Alliance for Minority Participation (LSAMP) - LSAMP aims to increase the quality and quantity of underrepresented students successfully completing science, technology, engineering and mathematics baccalaureate degree programs, and to increase the number of students interested in, academically qualified for and enrolling into graduate study programs.
 This program is open to any student at Virginia Tech majoring in a STEM discipline, and an agreement for participation in undergraduate research.

-Luce Undergraduate Awards- Female undergraduates at Virginia Tech in specified physical science end engineering fields can receive funding to engage in research during the summer and continue during the academic year.
+Clare Boothe Luce Undergraduate Awards- Female undergraduates at Virginia Tech in specified physical science and engineering fields can receive funding to engage in research during the summer and continue during the academic year.
 The program is funded by the Clare Boothe Luce Program and is open to U.S. Citizens only.